beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 Here you can customize the look and feel of the application.

-- **UI Icon Set**: Select your preferred icon set for the application's user interface from the available options (e.g., Heroicons, Lucide).
+- **UI Icon Set**: Select your preferred icon set for the application's user interface from the available options (e.g., Heroicons, Lucide, Feather, Tabler, Material).
 Your selection is shown in a preview and applied after saving.
-Options for other popular icon sets like Feather, Tabler, and Material are shown as "Coming Soon" and will be available in a future update.

 ### 6.3.
 Update Settings